YoSTEALTH/Shakti/README.rst

 ======
 Work in progress...

-Shakti will be providing developers with fast & powerful at easy to use Python Async Interface, without the complexity of using `liburing` and `io_uring` directly.
+Shakti will be providing developers with fast & powerful yet easy to use Python Async Interface, without the complexity of using `liburing` and `io_uring` directly.

 * Mostly all events are planned to go through `io_uring` backend, this is a design choice.